 - Defensive Delegation: Protects your mental space by offloading routine tasks that drain your energy and fragment your focus.
 This creates room for deeper work.

-- Offensive Delegation: Accelerate progress by assigning tasks that move key initiatives forward.
+- Offensive Delegation: Accelerates progress by assigning tasks that move key initiatives forward.
 This multiplies your impact and helps achieve ambitious goals faster.

 The two strategies feed each other.
 Defensive moves free up bandwidth for offensive plays, while new achievements often surface additional tasks to delegate defensively.